 Where to stay in Panama City

 By far the best area to stay in Panama City is Casco Viejo (also sometimes referred to as Casco Antiguo).
-It’s full of beautiful old buildings that transport visitors back in time and are a stark contrast to the skyscrapers and chaos of Panama City.
+It’s full of beautiful old buildings that are a stark contrast to the skyscrapers of Panama City.

-- W Panama brings the hotel’s usual hip luxury (Calle 50 and Aquilino de la Guardia).
-Check prices on Booking.com.
+- W Panama brings the hotel’s usual hip luxury and great dining and bar options (Calle 50 and Aquilino de la Guardia).
+Check prices and availability.

 - The American Trade Hotel has the bonus of a swimming pool – perfect after wandering the streets all day (Plaza Herrera).
-Compare prices on Booking.com and HotelsCombined.
+It’s in a beautiful building.
+Check prices and availability.

-- Tantalo, a hip boutique hotel with a happening rooftop (Calle 8 Este con Avenida B).
-Check prices and book your room online with Booking.com or TripAdvisor.
+- Tantalo Hotel is a hip boutique hotel with a happening rooftop (Calle 8 Este con Avenida B).
+Check prices and book your room online.

 Safety in Panama City